OG-Hunter/seditiontracker.github.io-/docs/_suspects/rafael-rondon.md

 courthouse:
 raid:
 perpwalk:
-quote: '...
-I’m not taking my car into the city which, the Capitol building I’m about to break into.'
+quote: "...
+I’m not taking my car into the city which, the Capitol building I’m about to break into."
 title: Rafael Rondon charged on September 1, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack